deciob/introducing-elm-with-world-bank-example/Introduction.md

 * **Immutable data**
   * In JavaScript it can sometimes be handy to mutate the data, but this can open up to unespected and nasty bugs, and sometimes it is even difficult to tell if you actually mutating the data or not.
-  * Forcing immutability in JavaScript in a consistent and efficient way is possible (see for example [immutable.js](https://facebook.github.io/immutable-js/), but it becomes something more to learn and to keep track of in your code, plus it is easy to back out in any moment.
+  * Forcing immutability in JavaScript in a consistent and efficient way is possible (see for example [immutable.js](https://facebook.github.io/immutable-js/)), but it's one more thing to know about and it's easy to back out of it in any moment.
-  * Whith elm you have no alternatives and you have immutable data out of the box.
+  * Whith elm you get immutable data out of the box.

 * **Pure functions**
   * All side effects are managed by the elm runtime through commands.